The power of psychobiotics on the Gut-Brain axis

 Psychobiotics might help with mental disorders

-The benefits of probiotics for the BGA are described in several studies and meta-analyses for their effect on mood, anxiety, depression and early-life stress.
-A recently published meta-analysis looked at 27 probiotic or symbiotic interventions and showed a significant improvement in depression and anxiety [Liu 2019].
+Several studies and meta-analysis have highlighted the significant impact of the gut microbiota on mental health, emphasizing the bidirectional communication between the gut and the brain.
+Outcomes showed the beneficial effects of psychobiotics for mood, anxiety, depression, and early-life stress.
+In 2019, a meta-analysis looked at 27 probiotic or symbiotic interventions and showed a significant improvement in depression and anxiety [Liu 2019].
+Moreover, a recent systematic review identified 42 clinical studies investigating the effects of psychobiotics on the gut-brain axis.
+Among these studies, major depressive disorder (MDD) was the most frequently studied condition, with 17 studies focusing on MDD [Ribera 2024].
 It is important to note that the benefits are not homogeneous for all the probiotics tested, but are strain-dependent, which is the case for most of the beneficial effects of probiotics.

 What is the current state of research on probiotics in the Gut-Brain axis?